Skip to main content

 This award honors the lifetime contribution of a person in the field who has made major contributions to the conceptual definition of community practice, the empirical knowledge base of the discipline, and significant development of practice methods.

-Recipient: Robert Fisher, University of Connecticut
+Recipient: Rebecca Matthew, University of Georgia

 Emerging Scholar Award